tefi-anbessa/test_bench/docs/DEVELOPER_NOTES.md

 - [ ] Add type checking with Sorbet or RBS
 - [ ] Implement caching for frequently accessed demand data
 - [x] Upgrade to Rails 8 (Completed in rails8 branch)
-- [ ] Refactor electrical policy classes (CablePolicy, SwitchboardPolicy, MotorPolicy, LightCctPolicy, SocketCctPolicy) to use a shared concern or base class to reduce code duplication
+- [x] Refactor electrical policy classes (CablePolicy, SwitchboardPolicy, MotorPolicy, LightCctPolicy, SocketCctPolicy) to use a shared concern or base class to reduce code duplication
+- [ ] Refactor all views to use pundit policy checks.
 - [ ] Change terminology and implementation from project owner to project manager.
 - [ ] Refactor projects controller and application controller `def after_sign_in_path_for(resource)to use app/controllers/concerns/current_project_concern.rb to reduce code duplication.
 - [ ] Cable types:
    - [ ] convert core material to enum.
    - [ ] convert insulation material to enum.
    - [ ] add volt rating enum.
+- [ ] Motors:
+   - [ ] convert motor type to enum.
+   - [ ] convert frame size to enum.
+   - [ ] build a ruby structure for ingress protection, convert ingress protection to this type.
+   - [ ] convert poles to enum.
+   - [ ] convert speed rated to enum.
 - [ ] Refactor tag 'description' to 'service'.
 - [ ] Redesign tag module:
    - [ ] base full tag becomes a string object.